 Carnival glass originated as a glass called ‘Iridill’, produced beginning in 1908 by the Fenton Art Glass Company (founded in 1905).
 Iridill was inspired by the fine blown art glass of such makers as Tiffany and Steuben, but did not sell at the anticipated premium prices and was subsequently discounted.
 After these markdowns, Iridill pieces were used as carnival prizes.

 Iridill became popular and very profitable for Fenton, which produced many different types of items in this finish, in over 150 patterns.
 Fenton maintained their position as the largest manufacturer and were one of very few makers to use a red colored glass base for their carnival glass.

 After interest declined in the late 1920s, Fenton stopped producing carnival glass for many years.
-In more recent years, due to a resurgence in interest, Fenton restarted production of carnival glass and has made it until around 2007.
+In more recent years, due to a resurgence in interest, Fenton restarted production of carnival glass and continued making it until about 2007.

 Indiana Glass Company

 Indiana Glass Company, Dunkirk, Indiana, produced a lot of the “new” Carnival glass, starting in the early and mid-1970s, including many patterns and pieces in blue carnival, amber, green and marigold.
 It is very commonly seen in flea markets and antique stores.